SolitaryRoad.com

 [ Home ] [ Up ] [ Info ] [ Mail ]

-DIVERGENCE THEOREM, STOKES’ THEOREM, GREEN’S THEOREMS AND RELATED INTEGRAL THEOREMS
+DIVERGENCE THEOREM, STOKES’ THEOREM, GREEN’S THEOREM AND RELATED INTEGRAL THEOREMS

 Divergence Theorem.
-Let S be a closed surface in space enclosing a region V and let A(x, y, z) be a vector function of position defined, continuous, and with continuous derivatives, over the region.
+Let S be a closed surface in space enclosing a region V and let A(x, y, z) be a vector point function, continuous, and with continuous derivatives, over the region.
 Then

 ole.gif